Young people have once again been challenged to brace up with a

 Prof Kelvin Etah, who said he was working for 18 years in the

-system before becoming Vice Chancellor of the University of Calabar
+system before becoming Vice Chancellor of the Chief Clement Ebri, the Former Governor of

 “We should not wait for appointments but let us sacrifice;